← Back to research

 How is Aider different from Claude Code?

-Aider is model-agnostic and community-driven; Claude Code is Anthropic-only but more deeply optimized for Claude models.
+Aider is model-agnostic and community-driven; Claude Code is Anthropic-only but more deeply optimized for Claude models and now iterates much faster than Aider.

 Executive Summary

-Aider is an open-source AI pair programming tool that has become the gold standard for terminal-based coding agents.
-With over 40,000 GitHub stars and a passionate community, it's frequently cited as "the best open-source AI coding assistant" by developers.[1]
+Aider is an open-source AI pair programming tool that defined the terminal-based coding agent category.
+With roughly 46,000 GitHub stars as of June 2026 and a passionate community, it has frequently been cited as "the best open-source AI coding assistant" by developers.[4]
 Created by Paul Gauthier (Aider AI LLC), Aider pioneered many patterns now common in AI coding tools — automatic git commits, repository mapping, and architect/editor workflows.
+Its development pace, however, has slowed markedly since mid-2025 while competitors like Claude Code ship weekly.

 AttributeValue